Tag Archive for: River Thames

 4. Find out about the siege at Skipton Castle

 Cruising from Silsden on the Leeds & Liverpool Canal in West Yorkshire, it takes around 3.5 hours to reach Skipton Castle.
 This 900-year old fortress is one of the most complete and best preserved medieval castles in England.
-And it’s very close to the Leeds & Liverpool Canal so it’s a great castle to visit on a narrowboat holiday.
-Skipton Castle withstood a three-year siege during the English Civil War.
+And it’s very close to the Leeds & Liverpool Canal, so it’s a great castle to visit on a narrowboat holiday.
+Skipton Castle withstood a 3-year siege during the English Civil War.
 Today, visitors can climb from the depths of the Dungeon up to the top of the Watch Tower, and explore the magnificent Banqueting Hall, Kitchen, Bedchamber and Privy in between.

 5. Discover murder holes at Chirk Castle